3ofcoins/chef-browser/README.md

 ## Safety

 By default, chef-browser publishes content without any access control, and authentication is left to the proxy server.
-It can be secured by a login page, which requires a username and password to validate against users registered in the Chef server (just as the original Chef Web UI).
-To limit access with a login page, set `login` option to `true` in the settings file
+If you use Chef below version 12.0, content can be secured by a login page, which requires a username and password to validate against users registered in the Chef server (just as the original Chef Web UI).
+To limit access with a login page, set the `login` option to `true` in the settings file.

 When login is required, Chef-browser uses Rack sessions.
 By default, on each restart, a fresh, random session secret is generated.
 This logs out every user, and can be annoying.
 To save secret across restarts, generate a random string (e.g. by running `ruby -rsecurerandom -e 'puts SecureRandom.base64(36)'`) and add it to `settings.rb` as `cookie_secret`.